 Heading north of Peters for the next fifteen kilometers we have a huge number of dive sites, too long to list.
 Including a good drop off, a deep shoal, a WWII barge wreck and loads of muck diving.
 Either diving daytime or night will present you with the possibility to encounter large, resident reef fish, blue ring or wonderpuss, pegasus, long horned cowfish.
 The diversity is endless and the patient diver will be rewarded with a long list of rare or first time encountered species.
 The more northern sites do suffer from siltation in heavy rains but it is this black sand that brings the amazing creatures for you to see..

-For wierd creatures this is the best.
-Can be dived day or night however we are restricted to monday, wednesday and friday for night dives.
+For weird creatures this is the best however, we are restricted to monday, wednesday and friday for night dives.
 Underneath the jetty is a maze of piers covered in soft corals and ascidians holding seahorses and frogfish, pink cowries and soft coral crabs.
 The area around the jetty has stargazers, snake eels and lots of lionfish.
 Always expect the unexpected at Burgos Jetty during a night dive!

 Medicare north and south